gravitational/careers/challenges/cloud/sre.md

 # Requirements

-In this challenge you'll extend a Go server by adding additional APIs that interact with a Kubernetes environment; and add automation to build the server, create a container image, run the server, and execute tests.
+In this challenge you'll extend a Go server by adding additional APIs that interact with a Kubernetes environment.
+You'll also add automation to build the server, create a container image, run the server, and execute tests.

 The requirements vary depending on the level you are applying to.
 This challenge covers 5 engineering levels at Teleport.
 Level 6 is only for internal promotions.